-A few years back, a group of parents were interviewed after losing their child to sudden cardiac arrest.
-72% of them said their child exhibited a warning sign – they just didn’t recognize it as a warning sign.
+A few years back, a group of parents were interviewed after losing a child to sudden cardiac arrest.
+72% of them said their child had exhibited a warning sign – they just didn’t recognize it as a warning sign.

-Sudden cardiac arrest can happen suddenly and unexpectedly – without warning signs – but it important to know them.
+Sudden cardiac arrest can happen without warning signs, but it’s still important to look out for them.

-Warning signs in adults and children are different.
-To make it more confusing, the symptoms seem pretty common, which is why it is so important to consider where your child is and what he is doing when the warning signs appear.
+Warning signs in adults and children are different, and they may seem commonplace.
+That’s why it’s important to consider where your child is and what he or she is doing when these signs appear.

 - Fainting or seizures during or immediately after exercise

 - Extreme fatigue

 - Racing heart (feels like it is beating out of your chest).

 - Sudden and unexplained death of a family member under the age of 50 (e.g. drowning, auto accident, SIDS).

 Fainting is the most common warning sign.
 If your child passes out during or right after exercise, seek medical attention immediately.
 If your child has a seizure, and does not have a history of epilepsy or trauma to the head, assume he or she is in cardiac arrest.
 Seizures can be a symptom of neurological conditions, but they can also occur during cardiac arrest.